Navigating Safety for Travelers to Turkey: Essential

 Scams

-Travelers should be cautious of scams, which can include overpriced taxi fares and unlicensed tour guides.
-Agreeing on a price beforehand and booking excursions through reputable companies can mitigate these issues.
+Be aware of scams, including inflated taxi fares and unlicensed tour guides.
+Agreeing on a price beforehand and booking tours through established companies can help you avoid these problems.

 Terrorism